Your Shopping List

 What is okra?

 This heat-loving plant grows well in a variety of warm climates including Africa, south Asia, China, Australia and the southern United States, and this sturdy plant can grow as high as 6 feet tall!
-The edible fuzzy green pods from this plant are what we know as "okra," but in some countries, they are referred to as "lady fingers."
-And, because it has seeds, it can be argued that okra is technically a fruit!
+The edible fuzzy green pods are what we know as “okra,” but in some countries, they are referred to as “lady fingers.”
+And because it has seeds, it can be argued that okra is technically a fruit!

 Okra is interesting because it’s a delicacy in the southern part of the U.S. (often fried) while it can be unfamiliar to those in the northern parts of the U.S. That’s likely because okra grows best in warmer and higher humidity climates, where temperatures consistently reach 85 degrees or more.
 The best time and place to get okra is during late summer at local farmers’ markets.